marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 - Understanding of what serverless is
 - Understanding of how it can help us to move faster
-- An orientation of the AWS platform, 10000 feets
+- An orientation of the AWS platform, 10000 feet-level
 - Some demos with [Claudia Js](http://claudiajs.com)

 ### Audience